yufeih/azure-docs-sdk-node/docs-ref-services/preview/cosmos-readme.md

 ### Transpiling

-The Azure SDKs are designed to support ES5 JavaScript syntax and a minimum version of Node 8.
+The Azure SDKs are designed to support ES5 JavaScript syntax and [LTS versions of Node.js](https://nodejs.org/about/releases/).
 If you need support for earlier JavaScript runtimes such as Internet Explorer or Node 6, you will need to transpile the SDK code as part of your build process.

 ### Handle transient errors with retries